Find Affordable College Courses

 Milton, MA

-Curry College landed the #9 spot in the 2023 rankings for the most popular bachelor’s degree nursing programs.
-Curry is a small private not-for-profit school located in the suburb of Milton.
+Curry College came in at #9 in this year’s edition of the Most Popular Nursing Bachelor’s Degree Schools in the New England Region ranking.
+Curry is a small private not-for-profit school located in the large suburb of Milton.

 About 86% of the students majoring in nursing at the school are women while 14% are male.